Perusal of the summaries of our talks will provide you with insight into our approach to the teachings of Gurdjieff.

 Gurdjieff Reconsidered is a discerning look at Gurdjieff's profound influence on contemporary Western spirituality.
 Seventy years after his death, centers dedicated to his teachings now quietly thrive in cities throughout the world.
 With new insight and with sensitivity, Dr. Lipsey revisits Gurdjieff's contribution to the essential ideas of man's evolution and spiritual potential, a living teaching that continues to be handed down through practice and story.

-Dr. Lipsey is the author of Hammarskjöld: A Life, recognized as the definitive biography of Dag Hammarskjöld, of two studies of Tomas Merton Make Peace Before the Sun Goes Down: The Long Encounter with Thomas Merton and His Abbott, James Fox and Angelic Mistakes: The Art of Thomas Merton, and many other books and essays.
-Forthcoming from Shambhala Publications (winter 2020) -- Politics and Conscience: Dag Hammarskjöld on the Art of Ethical Leadership.
-(Photo credit: Abbey of Gethsemani.)
+Dr. Lipsey is the author of Hammarskjöld: A Life, recognized as the definitive biography of Dag Hammarskjöld, of two studies of Thomas Merton Make Peace Before the Sun Goes Down: The Long Encounter with Thomas Merton and His Abbott, James Fox and Angelic Mistakes: The Art of Thomas Merton, Politics and Conscience: Dag Hammarskjöld on the Art of Ethical Leadership, and many other books and essays.